MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

-# Young World 2, Unit 3: A World of Color
+# Young World 2, Unit 3: A World of Colour
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **This unit covers artists, famous paintings, working with colour, museums, optical illusions, and mentions a few Swiss artists.
 Here are some suggestions for native English speakers to delve deeper into this theme:**